ArthurQiangLi/Practise_Python/ece650_a2_test_case/readme.md

 # Guide for testing a2 automaticlly

 ## 1.Introduction
-All needed files are in `/test`, We use `test_script.sh` to test all the files automatically and log the input+out put gracely in file `test.log`.
+All needed files are in `/test`, We use `test_script.sh` to test all the files automatically and log the input+output gracely in file `test.log`.

 ## 2.How to use?
 1. Make sure you `cd` to `/test` directory.